On This Page:

 SEVIS Transfer (if you are changing schools)

-If you will begin a new degree program at another school soon (not UW) you must contact your ISS adviser to coordinate the transfer of your SEVIS record.
+If you will begin a new degree program at another school soon (not UW) you must coordinate the transfer of your SEVIS record.

 This request must be made before the end of the 60-day grace period.

 Please coordinate your transfer with your current program sponsor before the end of your academic program.

 Change of Level (if you are starting a new degree at UW)

 If you are a completing a UW degree and have accepted an offer to begin a new graduate degree at UW:

 - Review the instructions in the Graduate Enrollment Management Services (GEMS) online admissions application’s Next Steps Page.

 - Complete the Change of Level/Program request form in MyISSS

 It is important that you maintain medical insurance coverage after you graduate, as medical expenses in the U.S. can be very costly.
 Depending on whether you have purchased the annual or quarterly coverage through the UW’s student plan you may be covered for a limited period beyond your final quarter.
 For more information click here: UW International Student Health Insurance Plan.

 You should research individual plans through companies that insure international students in the U.S.